An Introduction to Deep Morphological Networks: Results and Discussion

-Results for the synthetic square dataset are presented in Table~\ref{tab:sq_results}.
+Results for the synthetic \textbf{square} dataset are presented in Table~\ref{tab:synthetic_results}.
 Among the baselines, the worst results were generated by the ConvNets while the best outcome was produced by the network composed of a single classification layer (86.50\%).
-A reason for this is that the proposed dataset does not have much visual information to be extracted by the convolution layers.
-Hence, in this case, the raw pixels themselves are able to provide relevant information (such as the total amount of pixels of the square) for the classification.
-However, the result yielded by the best baseline (the network composed of the classification layer) was worse than the result generated by the proposed morphological network.
-Precisely, the DeepMorphSynNet yielded a 100\% of average accuracy, perfectly classifying the whole test set of this synthetic dataset.
-As introduced in Section~\ref{subsec:syn_datasets}, in order to achieve this perfect classification, the opening would require a square structuring element larger than $5\times 5$ but smaller than $9\times 9$ pixels.
-As presented in Figure~\ref{fig:se_square}, this was exactly the structuring element learned by the network.
-Moreover, as introduced, with this SE, the opening would erode the small $5\times 5$ squares while keeping the larger $9\times 9$ ones.
-This was the exact outcome of the morphological network, as presented in Figure~\ref{fig:square_syn_image}.
+A reason for this is that the proposed dataset does not have much visual information to be extracted by the convolution layer.
+Hence, in this case, the raw pixels themselves are able to provide relevant information for the classification.
+However, the proposed morphological network was able to outperform all baselines.
+Precisely, the DeepMorphSynNet yielded a 100\% of average accuracy, perfectly classifying the entire test set of this synthetic dataset.
+As introduced in Section~\ref{subsec:syn_datasets}, in order to achieve this perfect classification, the opening would require a square SE larger than $5\times 5$ but smaller than $9\times 9$ pixels.
+As presented in Figure~\ref{fig:se_square}, this was the SE learned by the network.
+Moreover, as introduced, with this SE, the opening would erode the small $5\times 5$ squares while keeping the larger $9\times 9$ ones, the exact outcome of the morphological network, as presented in Figures~\ref{fig:sq_class1} and~\ref{fig:sq_class2}.